Dreamlovers (album)

-Dreamlovers is the eleventh studio album by American country music artist Tanya Tucker.
+Dreamlovers is the 11th studio album by American country music artist Tanya Tucker.
 It was released on September 29, 1980, by MCA Records.
 The album features two duets with Glen Campbell, "My Song" and "Dream Lover", a song written and originally sung by Bobby Darin in 1959, which was released as a single.
 It peaked at only #59 on the Billboard Country Singles chart.
 The biggest hit single from the album was "Can I See You Tonight," which peaked at #4.
 Another charting single was the #40 "Love Knows We Tried."
 The album itself peaked at #41 on the Country Albums chart.